pixie-io/blog.px.dev/content/blog/ebpf-portability/index.md

 }
 ```

-The code above is for a kprobe on the `recv()` syscall.
-Every time a `recv()` call is made and the probe is triggered, a count is incremented.
-The count is stored in a BPF map, which also means the current count can be read from user-space at any time to get the latest value.
+The code above can be attached on a syscall (for example, the `recv()` syscall).
+Then, every time the syscall is made, the probe is triggered and the count for that PID is incremented.
+The counts are stored in a BPF map, which means the current counts for each PID can be read from user-space at any time to get the latest value.

 This code is actually pretty robust to different kernel versions because it doesn’t rely on any kernel-specific structs.
 So if you manage to compile it with the wrong Linux headers, it will still work.